AntonioMMartel/obsidian-dynamic-background/README.md

 ### Brightness setting

-[Open the plugin's settings window](#open-setting-window), Set the brightness value, 0 will make the background completely dark, 100 will make it have its normal brightness, 200 will make your eyes cry.
-The brightness effect is shown as follows:
+[Open the plugin's settings window](#open-setting-window) and set the brightness value
+- 0 will make the background completely dark
+- 100 will make it have its normal brightness
+- 200 will make your eyes cry

 **Brightness: 10**